ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 ### Sensitivity label in files report

-This PS command triggers the report to list sites where specific items were labelled with a given 'label', as of report generation date.
-This is a snapshot report.
+This PowerShell command triggers the report to list sites where specific items were labeled with a given 'label', as of report generation date.

-First retrieve the label name or label GUID using "Security and compliance" PowerShell module.
+First, retrieve the label name or label GUID using "Security and compliance" PowerShell module.

 ```powershell
 Get-Label | Format-Table -Property DisplayName, Name, Guid, ContentType
 ```

-Then use the Name AND GUID to retrieve sites with files labelled with the given label name or GUID.
+Then, use the Name AND GUID to retrieve sites with files labeled with the given label name or GUID.

 ```powershell
 Start-SPODataAccessGovernanceInsight -ReportEntity SensitivityLabelForFiles -Workload SharePoint -ReportType Snapshot -FileSensitivityLabelGUID "1fe7cc96-b07b-4474-83c1-3f2462bcc3bz" -FileSensitivityLabelName Secret